Septentrional

 A 17th-century map of France (1687), by Alain Manesson-Mallet, shows the Septentrion atop of the chart, indicating the northern region of the country; the other regions indicated are the Occident (west), the Orient (east), and the Midy (meridion).

-The asterism of the Big Dipper (shown in this star map in green) lies within the constellation of Ursa Major.
+The asterism of the Plough or Wain (Wagon) (US English colloquial name:Big Dipper) (shown in this star map in green) lies within the constellation of Ursa Major.

 Septentrional, meaning "of the north", is a Latinate adjective sometimes used in English.
-It is a form of the Latin noun septentriones, which refers to the seven stars of the Plough (Big Dipper), occasionally called the Septentrion.
+It is a form of the Latin noun septentriones, which refers to the seven stars of The Plough (US colloquial name: Big Dipper), occasionally called the Septentrion.

 In the 18th century, septentrional languages was a recognised term for the Germanic languages.

 Etymology and background

 The Oxford English Dictionary gives the etymology of septentrional as:

 [ad.
 L. septentrio, sing. of septentriōnēs, orig. septem triōnēs, the seven stars of the constellation of the Great Bear, f. septem seven + triōnes, pl. of trio plough-ox.
 Cf. F. septentrion.]

 "Septentrional" is more or less synonymous with the term "boreal", derived from Boreas, a Greek god of the North Wind.
-The constellation Ursa Major, containing the Big Dipper, or Plough, dominates the skies of the North.
-The usual antonym for septentrional is the term meridional, which refers to the noonday sun.
+The constellation Ursa Major, containing the Plough or Wain (Wagon) (US colloquial name: Big Dipper), dominates the skies of the North.
+The usual antonym for septentrional is the term meridional, which refers to the midday sun.